 The tour will visit the 1939 Vancouver Women’s Christian Temperance Union plaque & white camellia tree honouring WCTU leader & suffragist Francis Willard.
 It was discovered in the Lost Rock Garden after the clean up of the 2006 “blow down” storm.
 Photo: Vancouver Archives Tr P23

 Laura E. Jamieson, Women’s International League for Peace and Freedom organizer, requested the first anti-war demonstration (“No More War”) in Stanley Park in 1922.
 A C.C.F. candidate, former Alderwoman, a M.L.A. and a juvenile court judge, ca 1949.
 Photo: Vancouver Archives CVA 136-207

 Harding Memorial, 1928.
 Site of Vietnam War protests.
 Photo: Vancouver Archives Mon N40.1

 GENERAL TOUR INFORMATION

 Tours depart from various locations & have various starting times.

 All tickets are $10 cash (exact change is helpful).
+Many tours have a sliding scale, so check individual announcements.
 Part proceeds go to the Stanley Park Ecology Society.
 Allow extra time for tour registration, traffic, parking and the bus.
 Tours run rain or shine.
 Please wear appropriate clothing & footwear as we may be walking on grass, trails and some uneven ground at times.
 All tours feature rare historical photographs.

-Tours are presented by historical interpreter Jolene Cumming.
-2015 marks Jolene’s 12th anniversary of presenting Stanley Park historical walking tours and events.
+Tours are presented by historical interpreter Jolene Castillou Cumming.
+2017 marks Jolene’s 14th anniversary of presenting Stanley Park historical walking tours and events.